Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Carbon offsets are generated via the voluntary reduction of greenhouse gas emissions.
 These voluntary actions must meet the standards of an Alberta-approved offset protocol, and be verified by a third party, before they can be listed on the Alberta Emissions Offset Registry for purchase by Alberta’s large final emitters.

-Alberta has 21 offset protocols, including four agriculture specific offset protocols, offering many industries the opportunity to generate offset credits.
-Other protocols focused on biogas production and small-scale renewable energy generation have also been used within the agricultural community.
+Alberta has 19 offset protocols, of which three are agriculture specific.
+Other protocols offer other industries the opportunity to generate offset credits, and of these the ones focused on biogas production and small-scale renewable energy generation have also been used within the agricultural community.

 Expiring on December 31, 2021